lordinkavu/postoffice/README.md

  Feature | Description
 ------- | -----------
-🚀 **Make API requests** | make an API request to a 3rd party API from the UI.
+🚀 **Make API requests** | Make an API request to a 3rd party API from the UI.
 Common HTTP methods supported.
-The requests also supports sending HTTP headers and data in various formats if needed
+The requests also supports sending HTTP headers and data in various formats if needed.
-💻 **View API response** | view the formatted response 🔍 **History** | view and restore previous requests/responses 💾 **Persistence** | user data is persisted locally
+💻 **View API response** | View the formatted response.
+🔍 **History** | View and restore previous requests/responses.
+💾 **Persistence** | User data is persisted locally

 UI layout inspired from [hoppscotch](https://github.com/hoppscotch/hoppscotch)